-LA-071 - Legal Research
+LA-071 - Legal Research Units: 3

 This course provides the student with a working knowledge of the essential techniques used to research legal issues.
 Students will learn to find, select, and begin utilizing appropriate sources of law in the library and in the online LEXIS and WESTLAW databases.
 The course covers primary sources of law such as federal and state constitutions, statutes, cases, and regulations, as well as secondary sources that include legal dictionaries, encyclopedias, digests, summaries, and articles.
-Students will learn how to update statute and case law using the writing assignments which draw upon research results.
+Students will learn how to update statute and case law using the Shepard's and KeyCite citators.
+The course will include basic legal analysis and writing assignments which draw upon research results.